faizanm381/COMP322/Lab 0/README.txt

 elements should be handled with strcat/strncat (null terminator?).
 The program functions fine with regular input with 8 digits, but has some inconsistency in lower digit values.

+(2/16/20)

+	I tried various inputs to see where the program messed up reading and found that adding a '-' to seperate the input would allow digits lower than 8 to be read into my binaryConversion().
+So I replaced a space for '-' in my buf array to get around this issue.